 Training in different power zones means different things for your fitness.
 In general, the ultimate goal is to get faster by raising your FTP.
 Sweet Spot training is specifically aimed at improving your ability to resist fatigue at reasonably high power over a long time.
 As a result, this will enhance your cycling performance across the board by raising your FTP.
 So whether you are completing your first century or a competitive age-group triathlete Sweet Spot training is a great option.

 The Sweet Spot zone is just below threshold and targets power between 88% and 94% of your FTP.
 This is a gray area between the Tempo and Threshold zones.
 Riding for an extended time in this training zone, exhausts muscle fibers without too much muscle damage.

 Training in this power zone is challenging but doable.
 A common misconception is that it should be easy to ride in the Sweet Spot power zone for a long time.
 This isn’t the case because the target power is relatively high.
 Sweet Spot training is hard, but the benefits are massive.

 Who Should Use Sweet Spot Training?

-We recommend Sweet Spot training to 99% of cyclists because it is the optimal way to apply progressive, systematic training stress.
+We recommend Sweet Spot training to most cyclists because it’s a good way to apply progressive, systematic training stress.
 What makes the best option for most cyclists?
 The answer has to do with how much time you can commit to training.